-Course Director: Dr. Bruce Binder
+Course Director: Dr. Greg Toussaint

 For the most part, this course is pretty enjoyable, low stress, and a welcome break from 4 days of intense material.
 This is the one class that teaches you directly the skills of interviewing (taking a patient history) and physical exam.
-You meet every Friday from 8:00 a.m. until 10:30 a.m. throughout the year.
-During most of August, ICM will run until roughly noon.
+The interviewing portion of the course will mostly be incorporated into the afternoons of your second week of Upstream Medicine, and after that you will meet almost every Friday from 8:00 a.m. until 10:30 a.m. throughout the year.